 Free will is most often contrasted with determinism, but this strikes me as something of a false dichotomy.
 Depending on what we end up deciding free will is, whether or not determinism precludes free will, indeterminism does not save it.
 Famously, the equations of quantum mechanics, the most successful scientific theory ever, are fundamentally non-deterministic.
 That is, they predict outcomes of experiments within a statistical range, but there is always a random factor in the prediction of a particular single trial of an experiment.
 Moreover, this indeterminacy is generally believed not to be a fault of the equations, gaps to be filled in by future scientists, but a fundamental feature of physical reality.

 Some people look hopefully to this indeterminacy of quantum mechanics to give free will a toe-hold in the natural world.
-I will argue that there may be something to this, but it is not quantum mechanics' indeterminacy alone that does the trick.
+There may be something to this, but it is not quantum mechanics' indeterminacy alone that does the trick.
 If I am made of my parts, if I just am my parts, then I am in the thrall of their functioning, whether those parts function according to deterministic Newtonian physical principles or indeterministic quantum ones.
 According to my intuitions of what is meant by free will, it buys me no more free will to believe that somewhere in my brain, my decisions are being made by some electron jumping or not jumping to a higher energy orbit within a certain time (no matter how unpredictable beforehand) than to believe that my entire mind functions predictably like a clock.

-While indeterminism does not by itself save free will, I do not believe that determinism by itself necessarily dooms it.
+Moreover, while indeterminism does not by itself save free will, I do not believe that determinism by itself necessarily dooms it.
 If you made 1000 atom-by-atom copies of me, and each one of them acted in exactly the same way when put in the same situation, it is arguable that it would not necessarily threaten any sense of free will that I may have.
 My decisions may be freely made, even if I would make the same ones in the same circumstances every time.
 This may seem initially counter-intuitive, but at least according to my personal sense of the term, free will does not necessarily mean that I have some random X-factor driving my decisions.
 Some of the most willful decisions we make seem somehow inevitable.
 Daniel Dennett cites Martin Luther, who, upon taking the possibly suicidal (or worse) stance of denouncing some of the practices of the Catholic Church, said, "Here I stand, I can do no other."
 Luther's actions were a deep expression of his character.
 He could not be the person he was and act otherwise.
 Given who he was, he was bound to do what he did, yet (again, according to my intuitions) his was a quintessentially willful act.
 When you exercise your free will, you are not merely deciding what to do, you are deciding what to be.
-You creatively envision a future, often a future self, then you instantiate that future.
+You creatively envision a future, and a future self, then you instantiate that future.

 This sort of willful determinism is also described quite well by C. S. Lewis (1955) as he recounts the defining moment in his life in which he abandoned his youthful atheism: